 My Research Program

-Very generally, my research concerns the nature of conceptual and semantic contents: the sorts of things we think or say, or think or say about things.
+We might say that Mars is a sphere or say of Mars that it's red.
+Such italicized phrases denote conceptual and semantic contents: the sorts of things we think or say, or think or say about things.
 Such things are often referred to, in more mentalistic vocabulary, as ``thoughts" or ``concepts,'' in more linguistic vocabulary, as ``meanings'' (of sentences or predicates), or, in more metaphysical vocabulary, as ``propositions'' or ``properties.''
 However one opts to characterize them, my work aims to provide an account of such contents in terms of the norms governing the use of linguistic expressions, and, correspondingly, of our grasp of these contents in terms of our mastery of these norms.
-There are two main branches of this program.
-The first involves spelling out such an account in formal detail and developing new formal tools towards that end.
-The second involves arguing that an account of this sort has far-reaching philosophical consequences, yielding solutions to a whole host of traditional metaphysical and epistemological problems.
+My work has two main branches.
+The first branch involves arguing that account of this sort has far-reaching philosophical consequences, yielding solutions to a whole host of traditional metaphysical and epistemological problems.
+The second branch involves spelling out such an account in formal detail and developing new formal tools towards that end.
 Though my work primarily aims to move contemporary philosophy forward, I see my project as historically grounded, and so I also have interests developing certain threads in the history of philosophy that influence my work, especially Wilfrid Sellars and the Madhyamaka tradition in Buddhist philosophy.

-Journal Articles:
+Main Journal Articles:

 Bringing Bilateralisms Together: A Unified Framework for Inferentialists.
 Australasian Journal of Philosophy.
 Forthcoming